 Yet when analyzing the current un-sustainability of our planet, science has clearly established a link between human behaviors in past decisions and the current problems we face.
-Much attention is now focused on how to repair the damage done, and how to restore damaged, depleted or endangered resources.
+Much attention is now focused on how to repair the damage done, and how to restore endangered or depleted resources.
 Scientists and entrepreneurs study how to minimize current or future problems at the environmental or social level, and how to innovate to avoid negative impacts into the future.